ricardodeazambuja/ricardodeazambuja.github.io/_posts/2023-02-16-arxiv-highlighter.md

 ---
 layout: post
-title: Annotating papers and sharing your thought, from your browser
+title: Annotating papers and sharing your thoughts, directly from your browser
 category: deep_learning
 draft: true
 published: true